|Nutrition Facts (per serving)|

 Bake the Bread

-- Place a baking stone in the middle of the oven on a rack and heat the oven to 450 degrees F. for about 1 hour.
-While the oven is heating, remove the dough from its bowl onto a floured surface and divide it into 2 or 4 pieces.
+Place a baking stone in the middle of the oven on a rack and heat the oven to 450 F. for about 1 hour.
+While the oven is heating, remove the dough from its bowl onto a floured surface and divide into 2 or 4 pieces.

-- Spray the breads lightly with water, sprinkle the ovals with the nigella seeds.
+Spray the loaves lightly with water, sprinkle the ovals with the nigella seeds.
 Slide the ovals onto the hot stone in the oven (still on the parchment).
 Bake until crisp on the bottom, about 15 minutes.
 Serve warm.

 - Nigella sativa (also known as Russian caraway or black caraway) is not caraway at all, but related to onions and has a distinctive, dusty, Turkish taste.

-- You see these breads also round, with scoring and even with extra, coarse salt sprinkled on top.
-I remember them to be oblong, 12-ounce loaves where I bought them in Germany.
+- You also see these loaves round-shaped with scoring and even with extra-coarse salt sprinkled on top.

 - For low salt, you may cut the salt in half, but some salt is necessary to the bread structure.
 Less salt will affect the taste, somewhat.